JetBrains/kotlin-web-site/docs/topics/control-flow.md

 }
 ```

-Another option is checking that a value `is` or `!is` of a particular type.
+Additionally, you can check that a value is or isn't a particular type via the `is` or `!is` keywords.
 Note that,
-due to [smart casts](typecasts.md#smart-casts), you can access the methods and properties of the type without
+due to [smart casts](typecasts.md#smart-casts), you can access the member functions and properties of the type without
-any extra checks.
+any additional checks.

 ```kotlin
 fun hasPrefix(x: Any) = when(x) {